kariukimary/lux-tech--bootcamp/README.md

 i  now copied the csv_file to the table in my  postgress database , and data was successfully imported to postgress

-#Migrating data to postgress to snowflake
+# Migrating data  from postgress to snowflake